rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

   ```
   > File name is unique for each version!
 Do not copy the above command.
 This is an example!

-  2. Wait until you will see the account data
+  2. Wait until you will see the license data
   > This information will also be written to a file named "Today date - ESET ACCOUNTS.txt"

   ![Windows](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/img/key_run_win.png)